 Final Summary

-This model solves unique token counting through a clean four-way partition of the vocabulary, with each subset handled by a dedicated Layer 1 head using information prepared by Layer 0.
+This model solves unique token counting through a clean four-way partition of the vocabulary, with each subset handled by a dedicated layer 1 head using information prepared by Layer 0.

 The key insight is that Layer 0 serves a different role for each group: